Faroe Islands: Clothing

-Faroese handicrafts are mainly based on materials available to local villages—mainly wool.
+Faroese handicrafts are based on materials available to local villages—mainly wool.
 Garments include sweaters, scarves, and gloves.
 Faroese jumpers have distinct Nordic patterns; each village has some regional variations handed down from mother to daughter.
-There has recently been a strong revival of interest in Faroese knitting, with young people knitting and wearing updated versions of old patterns emphasized by strong colours and bold patterns.
+There has recently been a strong revival of interest in Faroese knitting, with young people knitting and wearing updated versions of old patterns emphasised by strong colours and bold patterns.
 This appears to be a reaction to the loss of traditional lifestyles and a way to maintain and assert cultural tradition in a rapidly changing society.
 Many young people study and move abroad, and this helps them maintain cultural links with their specific Faroese heritage.

-There has also been a great interest in Faroese sweaters from the TV series The Killing, where the main actress (Detective Inspector Sarah Lund, played by Sofie Gråbøl) wears Faroese sweaters.
+There has also been an interest in Faroese sweaterspiqued by the TV series The Killing, where the main actress (Detective Inspector Sarah Lund, played by Sofie Gråbøl) wears them.

 Lace knitting is a traditional handicraft.
 The most distinctive trait of Faroese lace shawls is the centre-back gusset shaping.
 Each shawl consists of two triangular side panels, a trapezoid-shaped back gusset, an edge treatment, and usually shoulder shaping.
-These are worn by all generations of women, particularly as part of the traditional Faroese costume as an overgarment.
+These are worn by all generations of women, particularly as an overgarment in the traditional Faroese costume.

-The traditional Faroese national dress is also a local handicraft that people invest much time, money, and effort to assemble.
+The traditional Faroese dress is itself a local handicraft that people invest much time, money, and effort to assemble.
 It is worn at weddings, traditional dancing events, and on feast days.

 A young Faroese person is normally handed down a set of children's Faroese clothes that have passed from generation to generation.
-Children are confirmed at age 14 and normally start to collect the pieces to make an adult outfit, which is considered a rite of passage.
+Children are traditionally confirmed at age 14 and start to collect the pieces to make an adult outfit, which is considered a rite of passage.
 Traditionally, the aim would have been to complete the outfit by the time a young person was ready to marry and wear the clothes at the ceremony – though it is mainly only men who do this now.

 Each piece is intricately hand-knitted, dyed, woven, or embroidered to the specifications of the wearer.
 For example, the man's waistcoat is put together by hand in bright blue, red, or black wool.
 The front is then intricately embroidered with colourful silk threads, often by a female relative.
 The motifs are often local Faroese flowers or herbs.
 After this, a row of Faroese-made solid silver buttons is sewn on the outfit.

 Women wear embroidered silk, cotton, or wool shawls and pinafores that can take months to weave or embroider with local flora and fauna.
 They are also adorned with a handwoven black and red ankle-length skirt, knitted black and red jumper, a velvet belt, and black 18th-century style shoes with silver buckles.
 The outfit is held together by a row of solid silver buttons, silver chains, and locally made silver brooches and belt buckles, often fashioned with Viking-style motifs.